 The use of hashtags for social media marketing is nothing new.

-But, we wanted to provide a one-stop resource that tells you if you should use hashtags, how many hashtags to use, where to find trending hashtags and what kind of exposure hashtags can give you across Facebook, Google+, Twitter, Instagram and more.
+But, we wanted to provide a one-stop resource that tells you if you should use hashtags, how many hashtags to use, where to find trending hashtags and what kind of exposure hashtags can give you across Facebook, Twitter, Instagram and LinkedIn.

 Don’t feel like reading about the history of hashtags from way back?
 Skip to the section that matters most to you.